Uned Iechyd Deintyddol y Cyhoedd

 We work closely with colleagues in the Community Dental Service in the delivery and evaluation of preventive dental programmes.

-Development and Evaluation of Complex Interventions for Public Health
+Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement (DECIPHer)

 Scientists from DECIPHer work with us on understanding that acceptability of preventive treatments in the context of preventive dental programmes.

 The Dental Public Health Unit works closely with colleagues in Public Health Wales to ensure a seamless approach to the translation of research evidence to oral health improvement and service delivery in Wales.

 South East Wales Trials Unit (SEWTU)